frabjous/jhap-templates/documentation/jhap_author_guidelines_2025.md

 ### Separating style and content with traditional word processors

-Separation of style and content with a traditional word processor requires the consistent use of common text and paragraph styles such as "Heading 1", "Heading 2", "Block Quotation", etc.
+Separation of style and content with a traditional word processor requires the consistent use of common text and paragraph styles such as “Heading 1”, “Heading 2”, “Block Quotation”, etc.
 These styles are usually available from a drop-down on the word processor's toolbar.
 These should be used instead of applying things like the font face, font size, indentation, color, spacing, and so on, which modify appearance directly.
 Consistent use of named styles clarifies the roles things play in the document's overall structure, making it unambiguous what is meant as a section heading, what is meant as a subsection heading, and so on.